ietf-wg-acme/acme/draft-ietf-acme-acme.md

 application.

 status (required, string):
-: The status of this authorization.
+: The status of this application.
 Possible values are: "pending", "valid", and "invalid".

 expires (optional, string):